metin/ProAngularJS-Repo/README.md

 014-directives: Illustrates one-way and two-way data binding directives in a simple example that follows the book test from the beginning of AngularJS example app for chapter 10 - Using Bindings and Template directives up to the Using the Template Directives.

 015-repeat-template-directives: Illustrates the different scenarios for ng-repeat directive, which corresponds from Using the Template Directives section to Working with Partial Views (excluded).

+016-html-fragments: Illustrates the ng-include directive for working with HTML fragments.
+This corresponds to the section from Working with Partial Views on Chapter 10.

+017-todo-dynamic-view: The static To Do list application featuring a checkbox that lets you select whether you want to see the items as a table or as an ordered list.
+It illustrates how to use ng-include attribute to select partial views dynamically.